 This report is the annual greenhouse gas (GHG) emissions inventory report for ICO Traders Limited.
-The inventory is a quantification of the amount of GHG emissions that can be attributed to the organisation's operations within the declared boundary and scope for the specified reporting period, which is for the financial year ended 31 March 2023.
+The inventory is a quantification of the amount of GHG emissions that can be attributed to the organisation's operations within the declared boundary and scope for the specified reporting period, which is for the financial year ended 31 March 2024.

-The inventory has been prepared in accordance with the requirements of the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004) and ISO 14064-1:2018 Specification with Guidance at the Organization Level for Quantification and Reporting of Greenhouse Gas Emissions and Removals.
+The inventory has been prepared in accordance with the requirements of the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (2004) and ISO 14064-1:2018 Quantification and reporting of greenhouse gas emissions.